b-jesch/service.pvr.manager/README.md

 Addon for 'PVR Timer- and Powermanagement' for XBMC/Kodi.
 This addon turns your vanilla Kodi on a Linux installation (pure Linux, Kodibuntu, Open-/LibreELEC) into a full featured video recorder.

-This addon handles poweroff management for current active recordings and wakeup procedures for future schedules using the XML-Interface of TVHeadend.
-This plugin starts and shut down the htpc if a recording is scheduled.
+This addon handles poweroff management for current active recordings and wakeup procedures for future schedules using the JSON-RPC-Interface of Kodi.
+The addon starts and shut down the htpc if a recording is scheduled.
 It delivers optional Emails via SMTP if an automatic scheduled Recording ended successfully.

 The plugin starts the system periodically on an user defined cycle and time for e.g. EPG-Updates too if there is a longer inactivity time of the system or user.